SENATOR CHRISTINE COHEN

 Education

 Access to quality education is essential for the wellbeing and development of our children.
-As we continue to navigate schooling in the age of COVID, it is important that our towns – not Hartford – are at the forefront of determining what is best for our students.
+As our kids continue to grapple with the effects of the pandemic, I am committed to supporting students, parents, and teachers.
+It is important that our towns – not Hartford – are at the forefront of determining what is best for our students.

 Additionally, I'm very proud that we passed legislation that makes community college free to Connecticut residents.
 Connecticut's community colleges provide critical job training and higher education for thousands of students across the state and now students have the opportunity to attend without incurring debt.